astonastonaston/Grad_Computer_Vision_Projects/README.md

 # Grad_Computer_Vision_Projects
-Assignments for Computer Vision I and II at SD.
+Assignments for Computer Vision I and II at UCSD.
 I dropped CV I, so it only has II.